bCulture88/bellabeat-case-study/README.md

 # Bellabeat Case Study - Google Data Analytics Capstone

 ## Business Task
-As a junior data analyst on the Bellabeat marketing team, the goal was to analyze Fitbit smart device usage data to identify key trends in consumer behavior (activity, sleep, and usage patterns).
-These insights were then used to provide high-level marketing strategy recommendations for the **Bellabeat app**.
+As a junior data analyst on the Bellabeat marketing team, I analyzed Fitbit smart device usage data to identify key trends in consumer behavior (activity, sleep, and usage patterns).
+The goal was to provide high-level marketing strategy recommendations for the **Bellabeat app**.

 ## Dataset
 **Source**: FitBit Fitness Tracker Data (CC0: Public Domain)